-On a working Windows system, run Rufus to write Windows installations files to SSD with following steps:
+On a working Windows system, run Rufus to write Windows installations files to SSD with the following steps:

 Choose the SSD device that will hold the Windows system.
-If the targeted SSD drive not shown in the list, select the List USB Hard Drives in the Hide advanced drive properties section.
+If the targeted SSD drive is not shown in the list, select the List USB Hard Drives in the Hide advanced drive properties section.

 Select the Windows 11 ISO file that just downloaded.

 Switch the Image option to Windows To Go mode.